 To make this recipe a bit more kid friendly, do the following:

-Omit the jalapeño peppers in the in the Cashew Crema; if your kids can handle a little bit of heat, use 1 jalapeño pepper but remove all the seeds and membranes.
+- Omit the cayenne pepper from the spiced chickpeas and the jalapeño peppers from the Cilantro Pesto.
+If your kids can handle a little bit of heat, use 1/4 to 1/2 jalapeño pepper in the pesto but remove all the seeds and membranes.

-If your child isn’t a big fan of smoke flavors, omit the smoked paprika or use regular paprika in the Cashew Crema.
+- If your child isn’t a big fan of smoke flavors, omit the smoked paprika or use regular paprika in the spiced chickpeas.

 One of the keys to making kid-friendly vegan recipes?
 Minimizing cleanup.